 Dwight B. Heath is Professor Emeritus of Anthropology (Research) at Brown University.
 He has authored over 200 articles or chapters in scientific books and journals around the world.
 Dr. Heath has also written or edited over a half dozen books.
 He is an expert on reducing alcohol-related problems

-This website gives no advice about drinking.
-Please see your doctor for that.
+- This website gives no advice about drinking.
+Please see your doctor for answers.